Bandon, Oregon: Cheese

 Between 1928 and 2000, dairy production and cheesemaking were an integral part of Bandon's economy.
 The Bandon facility was damaged by fire in 1936, and rebuilt as the Surfside Dairy in 1937.

 In 2000, Tillamook County Creamery Association bought the Bandon Cheese brand and promptly dismantled the factory; on October 4, 2005, the last of the staff was released and the Bandon factory closed.
 The Bandon Cheese name lives on as a brand of Tillamook Cheese.

 In 2013, Face Rock Creamery opened on the former Bandon Cheese property with participation of the city government.
 Cheesemakers handcraft gourmet cheeses from beginning to end with viewing, sampling, and products available to visitors.
-There is a selection of flavored cheese curds which one cheese critic received favorably.
-The lead cheese maker for Face Rock Creamery is the son of the lead cheese maker from Bandon Cheese Factory.

 Cranberry industry

 Bandon is a center of cranberry production, and has long been known as the "Cranberry Capital of Oregon".
 More than 100 growers harvest about 1600 acre around Bandon, raising 95 percent of Oregon's cranberries, and about 5 percent of the national crop.
 Production averages about 30 million pounds (14 million kg) of berries.
 Harvest is in the fall.
 In 1994, 304000 oilbbl were harvested—a record for Bandon.
 Some berries are trucked to Eugene and Albany.
 Others are taken to an Ocean Spray facility in Prosser, Washington, to be concentrated.
 This crop was introduced in 1855 by Charles McFarlin, for whom the McFarlin hybrid is named.
 A popular cranberry wine is made from Bandon, Oregon fruit.

 Bandon also hosts a yearly Cranberry Festival.
 See below.